openbsd/xenocara/lib/libdrm/man/drm.7.rst

 used by most DRM drivers.
 These are the *Translation Table Manager* (TTM) and the *Graphics Execution Manager* (GEM).
 They provide generic APIs to create, destroy and access buffers from user-space.
-However, there are still many differences between the drivers so driver-depedent code is still needed.
+However, there are still many differences between the drivers so driver-dependent code is still needed.
 Many helpers are provided in *libgbm* (Graphics Buffer Manager) from the *Mesa* project.
 For more information on DRM memory management, see **drm-memory**\ (7).